ray-hc/itunes-lib-viewer/README.md

 export default JSON_LOC;
 ```
 If testing, you can place the `itunes.json` file in the repository and make `JSON_LOC = '../itunes.json'`.
 If testing, run `npm start`; otherwise, you may use a service like Netlify to host the viewer.

+## Issues
+Currently, this site loads your entire iTunes library before displaying search: slow and heavy.
+In future, will need to dynamically load search results based on queries, perhaps using Express server.